scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - `validity` field: Defines the validity period of the certificate.

   - **SCION constraints**: All certificates used in SCION's control-plane PKI MUST have a well-defined expiration date.
 Certificates with a generalized time value are not valid and MUST be rejected.
   - **Additional conditions and remarks**: SCION recommends a specific maximum validity period for each type of control-plane PKI certificate.
 For details, see [](#formal).
-SCION implementations should adopt these values.
+SCION implementations SHOULD adopt these values.

 - `subject` field: Defines the entity that owns the certificate.